Mutual Theory of Mind for Human-AI Communication: Related Work

 \subsection{Theoretical Perspectives of Communication}

-Communication is commonly defined as~\textit{``the process of transmitting information and common understanding from one person to another.''}~\cite{lunenburg2010communication} To enhance communication, scholars across different disciplines have offered various perspectives to look at communication.
+Communication is commonly defined as~\textit{``the process of transmitting information and common understanding from one person to another.''}~\cite{lunenburg2010communication} Scholars across disciplines have offered different perspectives to study and enhance communication.

-In communication studies, scholars focus on the effectiveness of communication by looking at the different components at play during the communication process.
+In communication studies, researchers have focused on the different components at play during the communication process.
 The classic Shannon-Weaver model of communication~\cite{shannon1948mathematical} outlines several key components during the communication process~\cite{lunenburg2010communication}:~\textit{sender} who initiates the communication process by sending messages~\textit{encoded} using symbols, gestures, words, or sentences through a chosen~\textit{channel} to the~\textit{receiver}.
 While the message is transmitting through the channel, there could be~\textit{noises} that could distort the message.
 After receiving the message from the sender, the receiver will~\textit{decode} the message into meaningful information, depending on how the receiver interprets the message.
 Finally, the receiver will provide~\textit{feedback} as a response to the sender.
-According to this model, the quality and effectiveness of the communication are dependent on these key components during the communication process.
+These key components determine the quality and effectiveness of the communication.